BitcoinChatt/BitcoinChatt.github.io/content/about/index.md

 ### Tools for Businesses to Accept Bitcoin

 <p style="margin-left: 2rem;">We provide Point of Sale systems and more to help businesses adopt bitcoin.
-When they do, we’ll announce it to members and add them to our [map](/map)!</p>
+When they do, we’ll announce it to members and add them to our <a href="/map">map</a>!</p>

 ### Community Service, Paid in Bitcoin